British Columbia's Coat of Arms

 Using B.C.'s Coat of Arms

-Anyone else must first receive permission from the Premier to assume, display or use B.C.’s Coat of Arms or any design closely resembling it.
+Anyone else must first receive permission to assume, display or use B.C.’s Coat of Arms or any design closely resembling it.
 Contact the B.C.
 Protocol office to enquire about permission to use B.C.’s Coat of Arms.

-The evolution of our Coat of Arms took over ninety years:
+The evolution of our Coat of Arms took over 90 years:

 - 1895, B.C.'s Coat of Arms was created